naranjii/star-edit-ui/README.md

 ## 🎯 About

-**Star Editor** is a parameterizable starfield visualizer created as a personal experiment to learn **JSX-based CSS manipulation**.
+**Star Edit UI** is a parameterizable starfield visualizer created as a personal experiment to learn **JSX-based CSS manipulation**.
 It focuses on providing a clean, reactive UI that visually responds to user input.

 🔗 Live Demo: [https://starfields.vercel.app](https://starfields.vercel.app)
 📦 Repository: [github.com/naranjii/starfields](https://github.com/naranjii/starfields)